Picovoice/picovoice/sdk/ios/README.md

 ## Installation

-The Picovoice iOS SDK is available via [Cocoapods](https://cocoapods.org/pods/Porcupine-iOS).
-To import it into your iOS project, add the following line to your Podfile:
+The Picovoice iOS SDK is available via [Cocoapods](https://cocoapods.org).
+To import it into your iOS project install Cocoapods and add the following line to your Podfile:

 ```ruby
 pod 'Picovoice-iOS'